roleplaysystems/roleplaysystems.github.io/_pages/index.md

 The geographic map is the quintessential visual representation of data.
 Maps are usually structured such that most of space is devoted to visual marks, and a nearby _legend_ explains what these marks mean in terms of the underlying concepts.

-Many of the great data visualizations follow the same pattern[^1]: there is the visual part with an assortment of colorful marks and a substantial amount of space devoted to the “How to read it?” section where the meaning of marks is explained.
+Many of the great data visualizations follow the same pattern: there is the visual part with an assortment of colorful marks and a substantial amount of space devoted to the “How to read it?” section where the meaning of marks is explained.

 ![]({{site.baseurl}}/img/humanism.png)